‘It was a miracle’: Baby boy comes back to life after being pronounced dead

 In disbelief as medical teams were walking away, Brittany says a nurse pointed out that his pulse returned.

-“He squeezed my finger,” Lane smiled.
+“He squeezed my finger,” Brittany smiled.
 “It was — I really don’t have any words.
 It was a miracle.
 It really was.”

 Brittany shared with 14 News that Owensboro doctors were able to remove some of the fluid from Kingston’s head before he was flown to Louisville on Sunday night.
 His broken shunt has been replaced.